rocrill/crock-on/README.md

     Result: Pass

-  * 1.3 As a logged in user, I am notified when I am logged in and I see a logout link in the nav which enables me to click sign out which logs me out.
+  * 1.3 As a logged in user, I am notified when I am logged in and I see a logout link in the nav which enables me to click 'sign out' which logs me out.

     (i)![Desktop](static/images/sign-in-msg-logout.png)
     (ii)![Desktop](static/images/signout-page.png)